Venue: Drayton Manor Park

 Wild West Shoot Out

-Re-riding all five coasters (Shockwave, Troublesome Trucks Runaway Coaster, Ben 10 - Ultimate Mission, Buffalo Coaster, G-Force) which I first rode during Loopathon 2011.
+Re-riding the other four coasters (Shockwave, Buffalo Coaster, Troublesome Trucks Runaway Coaster, G-Force) which I first rode during Loopathon 2011.

-High overall ride count (ERSs and normal time combined).
+High overall ride count (ERSs and free time combined).

 Delicious and filling two-course lunch at Towers Suite.